Riggd/portfolio/src/projects/eFuse.md

 <section>

 ## Goals
-- Increase engagement from fans and enthusiats viewing events hosted by eFuse or influencers participating in events.

-- Improve the look and feel of the twitch extension to support all bracket types (Round Robin, Double/Single Elimination, Swiss, and Point Race)
+- Add support for additional bracket types (Round Robin, Double/Single Elimination, Swiss, and Point Race)

 - Increase impressions for Event Sponsors and advertisers through additional sponsorship placements and link-outs.

+- Increase engagement from fans and enthusiasts viewing events hosted by eFuse or influencers participating in events.

+- Improve visual design & content being displayed in the twitch extension
 </section>
 <section>

 ## Initial Exploration
-Assuming we could rebuild the Twitch Extension based on anything a fan or enthusiast would desire, our competitive analysis suggested we includ features for viewing full bracket visualizations, polls, and team details.
+Assuming we could rebuild the Twitch Extension based on anything a fan or enthusiast would desire, our competitive analysis suggested we included features for viewing full bracket visualizations, polls, and team details.
 You can see some of the explorations below:

 ![Initial Mocks](/assets/projects/efuse/efuse-old-mocks.png)
 *Initial designs that included polls, team details, and bracket visualization*